nckirik/analog-nitro-websocket/README.md

 ##

 ## Contributions
 If you have any insights or potential fixes for this issue, please feel free to open a pull request or an issue on this repository.
 Your contributions are highly appreciated.
+Also the discussion for this problem on Discord is here: https://discord.com/channels/994618831987290112/1254223609908560033

 ## License
 This project is licensed under the MIT License.